apigee-127/a127-samples/oauth-password-sample/README.md

       cb(null, passwordOk);
 ```

+The input parameters must be provided in the token request.
 This `passwordCheck()` function will succeed if the token request supplies "scott" and "apigee" as the username and password.
 We'll see an example in the next section.

-Of course, a production implementation would validate the credentials against something like an LDAP repository or other user store.
+>Of course, a production implementation would validate the credentials against something like an LDAP repository or other user store.
 Typically, the client app provides a form where the user can enter her credentials, which are then passed in the access token request.

 ### Requesting an access token